divagueame/blog/_posts/2022-12-22-from-websockets-to-turbo-streams.markdown

 ---
 layout: post
-title:  "How to broadcast updates on Ruby on Rails.
-From ActionCable to TurboStreams"
+title:  "Ruby on Rails Chat App: Chapter 1 - Setting Up Action Cable and Stimulus"
 date:   2022-12-22 14:59:39 +0100
-categories: jekyll update
+categories: ruby ror rails
 ---
 I've been following this tutorial since the very beginning and I can only but to recommend it to anybody willing to develop his Ruby on Rails skills.
 The author is very knowledgage and presents every topic in a clear way.
 Unfortunately, it's in spanish, so most of the international Ruby on Rails community will never have a chance to profit from it.